Craniomaxillofacial Diagnosis & Treatment

 Craniomaxillofacial surgeons specialize in the soft tissue and skeletal structures of the face and skull and treat anomalies caused by genetic mutations, environmental exposure during pregnancy, or injuries caused by disease or traumatic events.
 These facial deformities can interfere with eating, speech, can cause hearing loss, and dental issues.
 An abnormal facial appearance can also dramatically affect a child’s social and psychological wellbeing if left untreated.

-At Alfi Oral, Dental Implant & Facial Surgery both Dr. Alfi and Dr. Hassan perform reconstructive craniomaxillofacial surgery for patients of all ages.
+At Alfi Oral, Dental Implant & Facial Surgery Dr. Alfi performs reconstructive craniomaxillofacial surgery for patients of all ages.
 Our office utilizes the latest 3D imaging technology, virtual surgical planning techniques for more accurate surgical execution, and offers multiple forms of anesthesia.
 Patients treated with these advancements experience shorter surgery times, faster recoveries, and life-changing aesthetic outcomes.

 We understand that treatment for a craniofacial disorder requires individualized and compassionate care, which is why each patient will receive a treatment plan unique to their needs.
 Our specialists use every resource available to deliver a safe and successful treatment that provides patients with the most optimal results.
 If you or your child are in need of this specialized care, please contact us to schedule an appointment at our office in Houston, TX.